 Tier II Reporting enables facilities to report their chemical inventories.
 This allows companies to comply with NC Right-To-Know Law.
 The Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986 and Section 112(r) of the 1990 Clean Air Act (CAA) require facilities to report threshold quantities of chemicals stored and produced on site.
 Some facilities may also be required to take a more active role in chemical emergency planning and prevention.
 These requirements are intended to foster a collaborative chemical safety relationship between government, citizens, and industry.

 It also allows the Alamance County Chemical Planning Office and Emergency Management office to manage the chemical inventories in our county to ensure that first responders can safely and efficiently respond to emergencies.
+For this reason Alamance County has it's own reporting requirements.
+For information on those requirements contact the Emergency Management office at 336-227-1365.

 First time users must register your username and facility.
 You will have to register your username first.
 Once that is approved you may log in and add your facility.
 Click here to submit your registration for approval.